Chapter 10: Angular Implementation with DI

 ngOnInit(): void {

-this.data$ = this.vm.data$;
+this.data$ = fromLoomSignal(this.vm.data$, this.destroyRef);

-this.loading$ = this.vm.isLoading$;
+this.loading$ = fromLoomSignal(this.vm.isLoading$, this.destroyRef);

-this.error$ = this.vm.error$;
+this.error$ = fromLoomSignal(this.vm.error$, this.destroyRef);

 this.vm.fetchCommand.execute();

-Here's the template for the SensorListComponent:
+Here's the template for SensorListComponent, using the bridged signals:

 <!-- apps/mvvm-angular/src/app/components/sensor-list/sensor-list.component.html -->